-South Africa's privileged position, conferred upon it by non-African stakeholders, could even encourage friction on the continent in the long term.
-Simultaneously, the country has also been experiencing a noticeable decline in authority for many years: the overwhelming moral and democratic legitimacy of the immediate aftermath of apartheid has now been exhausted and could endanger South Africa's long-term stability.
+South Afric's privileged position, conferred upon it by non-African stakeholders, could even encourage friction on the continent in the long term.
+Simultaneously, the country has also been experiencing a noticeable decline in authority for many years: the overwhelming moral and democratic legitimacy of the immediate aftermath of apartheid has now been exhausted to a great extent, and could endanger South Africa's long-term stability.
 Not only would this have an enormous impact on the country itself, but on the overall state of the continent as a whole.